Sandford (Tas.)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sandford has 35 active public transport stops, all of which are bus stops.
-These stops are served by a total of 109 different routes, providing 10,672 weekly passenger trips combined.
-The accessibility of these transport services is rated as limited, with residents typically living 921 meters away from the nearest stop.
-Most residents commute outwards due to Sandford's primarily residential nature.
-Cars are the dominant mode of transportation, used by 93% of residents.
-On average, there are 2.4 vehicles per dwelling in Sandford, which is higher than the regional average.
+These stops are served by 109 different routes that together facilitate 10,672 weekly passenger trips.
+The accessibility of these transport services is limited, with residents typically living 921 meters away from the nearest stop.
+Most residents in this primarily residential area commute outwards, and cars remain the dominant mode of transportation at 93%.
+On average, there are 2.4 vehicles per dwelling, which is higher than the regional average.
+Only 10.6% of residents work from home (according to the 2021 Census; this figure may be influenced by COVID-19 conditions).

-According to the 2021 Census, only 10.6% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 1,524 trips per day across all routes, equating to approximately 304 weekly trips per individual stop.
+The service frequency averages 1,524 trips per day across all routes, resulting in approximately 304 weekly trips per individual stop.

 Frequently Asked Questions - Transport